ocxtal/udon/README.md

 }
 ```

 `UdonScaler::new()` creates a constant pool for the scaled decoder.
 It takes color palette along with the scaling factor (columns / pixel constant).
 Each color in the palette is in (R, G, B, -) format where R comes first element (= placed at the LSB).
-The output color array of the scaled decoder contains **inverted sum** of the column colors, and **should be overlaid onto base color** using `append_on_basecolor`.
+The output color array of the scaled decoder contains **negated sum** of the column colors, and **should be overlaid onto base color** using `append_on_basecolor`.
 Additionally it provides gamma correction function (gamma = 2.2) for direct use of the output array for plotting.

 ### Querying insertion